 Safer® Brand Houseplant Sticky Stakes

 An insect infestation that has targeted your houseplants can be a sticky situation.
 Whiteflies, blackflies and midges are just a few of the many insects that can inflict plenty of damage on your plants in a short period of time.
 Using a chemical pesticide is one way to deal with the problem, but that requires applying toxic materials in or around your home that could be hazardous to children or pets.
-Safer® Brand Houseplant Sticky Stakes can provide an effective, organic alternative to synthetic pesticides.
+Safer® Brand Houseplant Sticky Stakes can provide an effective, alternative to synthetic pesticides.

 Use Our Pesticide-Free Stick Stakes Indoors or Outdoors

 Safer® Brand Houseplant Sticky Stakes are ideal for use indoors or outdoors in potted plants.
 Our sticky stakes for houseplants are an economical and convenient solution to the annoyances of whiteflies, fungus gnats, blackflies, thrips, fruit flies, midges and other flying insects.
 These houseplant sticky stakes contain no pesticides and are fully disposable.